 When we talk about addiction or self-sabotaging behavior in people, we talk about people from ALL walks of life; factory workers, medics, dancers, teachers and royals alike.
 We are all feeling creatures and our uneasiness with certain feelings and emotions is mere proof of our ignorance how to deal with them.
 If denial doesn't work, we start to work harder, shop more or take a few pills more.
 Until we hit the wall.

 And then we find out that we can recover.
 Everybody has resilience, knowingly or unknowingly, and with some help we can strengthen it.
 We can enjoy a life beyond addiction.
 We can feel whole again with a heart opened wide.
 Matured.
 Compassionate.
 Alive.
 It is all part of this immense adventure we've been born into, this human life; to find the way back to our hearts and rediscover how it is to be a sentient being.

 The separation of our essence

 We are all born with the awareness of Oneness and unconditional love that we experienced in our mother's womb.
-When we for one reason or another get disconnected from this love that we need to survive and thrive, we will try everything that lies within our power as little human beings to get it back.
-And if we fail, we blame ourselves for it.
-In our undevelopped brain it is understood that we are unworthy of love when our mothers cry or somebody yells at us, when we can't have what we want, when our parents quarrel, when someone molests us, it is understood as if we aren't worthy of the love we need and long for.
-For most people that is the original wound; the separation of our essence, the unconditional love that we were born with.
+When we for one reason or another get disconnected from this love that we need to survive and thrive, we will try everything that lies within our power as little human beings to get it back; if we fail, we blame ourselves for it.
+In our undevelopped brain it is understood that we are unworthy of love when our mothers cry or somebody yells at us, when we can't have what we want or when someone molests us.
+As little children, it is all about us, our wants and needs, we don't differentiate.
+So for most people that is the original wound; the separation of our essence, the unconditional love that we were born with.
 Lack of self-worth is one of its major symptoms.

 The human condition